Satyamev Jayate Water Cup

 A movement to create thousands of water-abundant villages

 At the heart of this competition was ‘shramadaan’ (voluntary labour).
-Every single day, thousands united offer shramadaan and contributed their time and efforts towards a greater good.
+Every single day, thousands of villagers toiled hard and united to contribute their time and efforts towards a greater good.

 After the monsoons, winning villages at the state and taluka level were publicly felicitated with large cash prizes in a grand award ceremony.